Weeks ago, I began painting Christmas cards using the

 holiday season.

-Sending Christmas cards is a bit of an old-fashioned tradition and I predict in 30 years it will be a faded memory as future generations begin to mature.
+Sending Christmas cards is a bit of an old-fashioned tradition, and I predict in 30 years it will be a faded memory when future generations mature.

-My card list has been shrinking because I have either lost contact, or several have passed.
-Sending Christmas cards just seems to be a less common activity and I wanted to improve this thought as we end 2023.
+My card list has been shrinking over the years because I have either lost contact, or several have passed.
+Sending Christmas cards giving seems to be a less common activity I wanted to improve this thought as we end 2023.

-So, I got out my watercolors and started mixing to see what shades of brown and green I could come up with.
+So, I got out my watercolors and started mixing to see what shades of brown and green I could make.

-It was fun to mix and paint without a real plan and simply
+It was fun to paint without a real plan and simply

 experience what would transpire; I have been doing a lot of this lately.